-I would like to share with you the idea of the top level processes that, in my opinion, are the most important for the Research & Development phase in IT service projects.
+I would like to share with you the idea of the top level processes that, in my opinion, are the most important for the R&D phase in IT service projects.

 We use the Agile/Maturity approach to project management with different levels and methods applied at the project and development phase.
-On the one hand, the Maturity plays its role not only in all classic PMBOK processes, but can be used to align with business stakeholders, such as Product Owners or Sales, who are used to planning product development in a bit longer perspective.
+The Maturity plays its role in all classic PMBOK processes, but it can be also applied to align with business stakeholders, such as Product Owners or Sales, who are used to planning product development in a bit longer perspective.
 On the other hand, Agile methodologies like Scrum work perfectly at the development team level, when planning, communication, implementation, fast delivery, and the removal of any impediments are crucial for highly effective and deeply engaged project teams.

 Architecture & Design

 Architecture is not that popular, especially for a smaller project.
 But guess what?
-There are fewer and fewer smaller projects, and the approach to Architecture and Design can be lean as well.
+There are fewer and fewer smaller projects.
+Moreover, the approach to Architecture and Design can be lean as well.
 In case you have any back-end components, Cloud or any networks infrastructure, this part is getting obligatory.
 It will be used by the Service Delivery team to understand your current product architecture.
 Both Architecture and Design will be used by your development teams to understand the concepts.
-Last but not least, your Quality Assurance team will use it to design tests and prepare tests scenarios.
+Finally, your Quality Assurance team will use it to design tests and prepare tests scenarios.

 This is the type of service clients are asking most often for.
-Developers will be working on technical designs and specifications; they will take outcomes of Business Analysis, designs from UI/UX Designers and Architecture and Designs and implement them into the solution.
-By taking an active part in the Sprint planning activity, they will raise any ambiguities or problems in the current specifications or just align themselves with the rest of the team.
+Developers will be working on technical designs and specifications.
+They will take outcomes of Business Analysis, designs from UI/UX Designers and Architecture and Designs and implement them into the solution.
+Developers will take active part in the Sprint planning activity.
+Consequently they will be able to raise any ambiguities or problems in the current specifications and align themselves with the rest of the team.
 The implementation involves not only the agreed functionality, but also the agreed level of the automatic/units tests.
-Following agreed coding standards and the agreed Definition of Done (DoD) enables the team to provide a solution of exceptional quality.
+We follow agreed coding standards and agreed Definition of Done (DoD).
+As a result our team can provide a solution of exceptional quality.